nathamanath/invaders/README.md

 ## TODO

-* HUD is a bit shit
-* audio player bugs <- no audio :)
+* audio player bugs
 * proper ending
 * proper start screen
-* Nicer speed up function as baddys are shot... end of level 2 they are much too fast.
 * Player should not be active for a second after shot (maybe flashing)

 * pass data to mixins consistently... always set instance var, then access in mixin.
+* HUD is a bit shit
+* Nicer speed up function as baddys are shot... end of level 2 they are much too fast.

 * convert build to brunch.io
 * avoid redrawing entire game each frame